openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 The RP indicates Subject Syntax Type it supports in Client metadata parameter `subject_syntax_types_supported` defined in {#rp-metadata}.

-# Relying Party Registration {#rp-resolution}
+# Relying Party Metadata {#rp-resolution}

-Registration mechanism depends on whether the Self-Issued OP and the RP have a pre-established relationship or not.
+How Self-Issued OP obtains metadata about the RP depends on whether the Self-Issued OP and the RP have a pre-established relationship or not.

 ## Pre-Registered Relying Party